-11. Consensus exists to amend the Montreal Protocol in 2016 to phase down HFCs
+12. Consensus exists to amend the Montreal Protocol in 2016 to phase down HFCs

-At the 27th Meeting of the Parties in November 2015 the Parties agreed to "work within the Montreal Protocol to an HFC amendment in 2016."
-Immediately prior to the MOP, the OEWG decided to form a contact group that will sort out issues relating to the feasibility of phasing out HFCs and ways to manage HFCs.
-Negotiations in the contact group produced an agreement to work to the HFC amendment in 2016 with meetings held throughout 2016, including an extraordinary MOP.
-Negotiations outlines support for addressing high-GWP HFCs under the Montreal Protocol since the proposed HFC amendment was first submitted in 2009:
+At MOP 27 in November 2015 the Parties agreed to "work within the Montreal Protocol to an HFC amendment in 2016."
+Immediately prior to the MOP, the 36th Open-ended Working Group (OEWG) decided to form a contact group that will sort out issues relating to the feasibility of phasing down HFCs and ways to manage HFCs.
+Negotiations in the contact group produced an agreement to work to the HFC amendment in 2016 with meetings held throughout 2016.
+In includes two OEWGs.
+The first was held 4 to 8 April in Geneva, Switzerland, at the end of which the Parties suspended the meeting and agreed to resume for two additional days.
+In addition, the Parties will hold their second OEWG from 18 to 21 July in Vienna, Austria.
+This will be followed by an extraordinary MOP from 22 to 23 July in Vienna, Austria.
+The regular MOP is scheduled from 10 to 14 October 2016 in Kigali, Rwanda.
+Reform 10 to 14 October 2016 in Kigali, Rwanda.

 10 July 2009 in L'Aquila, Italy, the leaders of the G8 recognized "that the accelerated phase-out of HCFCs mandated under the Montreal Protocol is leading to a rapid increase in the use of HFCs, many of which are very potent GHGs," and committed to "work with our partners to ensure that HFC emissions reductions are achieved under the appropriate framework."
-183
+203

-November 2009, 39 countries signed the Declaration on High-GWP alternatives to ODSs [Ozone Depleting Substances] encouraging the Parties to the Montreal Protocol to "urgently consider phasing-down the production and consumption of high-GWP alternatives," including HFCs, and "take appropriate measures ... as soon as practicable."
-184
+November 2009, 39 countries signed the Declaration on High-GWP alternatives to ODSs encouraging the Parties to the Montreal Protocol to "urgently consider phasing-down the production and consumption of high-GWP

-By the end of 2010, 108 Parties to the Montreal Protocol signed the Bangkok Declaration, calling for the use of low-GWP alternatives to CFCs and HCFCs.
-185
+By the end of 2010, 108 Parties to the Montreal Protocol signed the Bangkok Declaration, calling for the use of low-GWP alternatives to CFCs and HCFCs.205

-17 February 2012, the United States, Mexico, Canada, Ghana, and Bangladesh, along with the UN Environment Programme launched the CCAC to catalyze major reductions in SLCPs with an initial focus on black carbon,

-- methane, and HFCs.
-186 - 19 May 2012, the leaders of the G8 in Camp David, U.S., agreed to join the CCAC and develop 'strategies to reduce short term pollutants chiefly methane, black carbon, and hydrofluorocarbons.'
-187 - 22 June 2012, at the conclusion of the Rio + 20 UN Conference on Sustainable Development, more than one hundred heads of State adopted the conference declaration, The Future We Want, recognizing the climate threat from HFCs and calling for the gradual phasedown of their production and consumption; the UN General Assembly adopted the declaration by resolution on 11 September 2012.188
+- 17 February 2012, along with the UNEP, the U.S., Mexico, Canada, Ghana, and Bangladesh launched the CCAC to catalyze major reductions in SLCPs with an initial focus on black carbon, methane, and HFCs.
+206 - 19 May 2012, the leaders of the G8 in Camp David, U.S., agreed to join the CCAC and develop "strategies to reduce short term pollutants chiefly methane, black carbon, and hydrofluorocarbons."
+207 - 22 June 2012, at the conclusion of the Rio + 20 UN Conference on Sustainable Development, more than one hundred heads of State adopted the conference declaration, The Future We Want, recognizing the climate threat from HFCs and calling for the gradual phasedown of their production and consumption; the UN General Assembly adopted the declaration by resolution on 11 September 2012.208